-Humor can be defensive, certainly, but defense is not its only motive, not is anxiety its single inspiration.
+Humor can be defensive, certainly, but defense is not its only motive, nor is anxiety its single inspiration.
 Lapsing into the state of dissociation commonly known as highway hypnosis, daydreaming to the point that you realize you don't remember the last ten miles even though a disconnected part of you drove the car, might prevent boredom but is not driven the same way as "going to your happy place" to escape mentally from torture.

 This struck me, of all times, while I was writing recently about the value, the psychological function and benefits, of cosplay (costume play), so I'll return to this shortly by using the so-called defense mechanisms (adaptation mechanisms!) to look at what might be right or wrong with coplaying, with the cosplay community, and with the range of reactions to the television series Heroes of Cosplay.
 I bring this up now, though, because this basic idea is not about cosplay or any other specific topic to which we might apply it.

 In countless areas of life, the defense mechanisms first suggested by Sigmund and then defined more thoroughly by his daughter Anna Freud are not always defensive.
-So let's rename these adaptation mechanisms.